Steady Ring-Shaped Vortex Sheets: Introduction

-For the outer problem, the analysis is more difficult for two reasons.
-The first one is that the (formal) limiting problem

-does not have a good solution theory in $H^1$ anymore.
+To solve the equation for positive $\eps$, we will show that all quantities $h_{\theta,\eps}$, $\lambda_{\theta,\eps}$ and $\mu_{\theta,\eps}$ are in a suitable sense continuously differentiable in $(\theta,\eps)$.
+This is comparably simple for the curvature $h_{\theta,\eps}$ and the interior potential $\lambda_{\theta,\eps}$.
+We treat these terms in Sections \ref{S:shape} and \ref{S:inner} below.
+For the exterior problem, the analysis is more difficult for two reasons.
+The first one is that the (formal) limiting problem does not have a good solution theory in $H^1$ anymore.
 Indeed solutions to this are of the form $p\log|x|+q\notin H^1$ if $\Omega_\theta=B$ and only unique under additional assumptions (such as fixing the prefactor of the logarithm), while for $\eps>0$, the solution for $\psiout$ does not require a selection principle.
+Instead of directly working with the PDE for the limiting problem \eqref{2D 1}, \eqref{2D 2}, we will use a more indirect approach and reformulate this problem as